 Key strengths:

-- Most comprehensive GIS feature set available
+- Deepest GIS feature set on the market

 - Massive ecosystem of extensions, data layers, and integrations